 Search engine marketing is the paid cousin of SEO.

-Instead of optimizing your content and promoting it a lot, in order to eventually show up as a top result for organic searches (which can often take a few months to happen, even if you do it right), you can pay your way to the top.
+Instead of optimizing your content and promoting it a lot to eventually show up as a top result for organic search engine results (which can often take a few months to happen even if you do it right), you can pay your way to the top.

-Since 50% of all clicks go to the first and second result, you’ll surely get a lot of hits to your site, but you also pay for each and every single one.
+Since it’s the first thing searchers see on the page, you’ll likely get a lot of hits to your site.
+However, you also pay for each and every one.

-Depending on what keyword you want to show up for, you have to pay different prices.
+Depending on what keyword you want to show up for, you pay different prices.

-Keywords, which people search a lot for, are more competitive and therefore more expensive.
+The keywords that people search a lot for are more competitive and are, therefore, more expensive.

-So while it is a great strategy, it only works out if you can immediately recoup your advertising costs.
+Some keywords can cost several hundred dollars per click.
+Others cost $600 for a single click!
+While ads are a great strategy, it only works if you can immediately recoup your advertising costs.

-Companies easily blow tens of thousands of dollars on Google Adwords campaigns, failing to make sure they get their money’s worth.
+Companies easily blow tens of thousands of dollars on Google Ads campaigns, failing to make sure that they get their money’s worth.

 To win with SEM, you have to offer a paid product or service.